US natgas futures slip early as forecasts moderate

 Announced cuts so far have probably slowed output by less

-than 1 billion cubic feet per day, or just a little over 1
+than 1 bcf per day, or just a little over 1 percent, not enough

 count was hovering just above 10-year lows at about 600.